-The Portland campus of Oregon State Hospital currently houses the adult treatment services program for adults who have been civilly committed or voluntarily committed by guardian.
+The Crossroads program provides services for adults who have been civilly committed or voluntarily committed by a guardian.
 Patients each have an individual treatment care plan and attend the treatment mall every weekday.
 The primary focus of treatment mall programs is to prepare patients to return to the community.
-Skill-building treatment groups are facilitated by nursing staff, social workers, psychologists, community reintegration specialists, and music, occupational and recreational therapists.
 Groups help patients learn how to manage their symptoms and medications, develop coping and recreational skills, budget and manage their money, and plan and prepare meals.
-Community integration is the focus of weekly group trips to community settings.
-Separate programs provide educational support or psychotherapy and help patients understand and deal with alcohol and other drug abuse and their effects on mental illness.
+Community reintegration is the focus of weekly group trips to community settings.
+Separate programs provide educational support, psychotherapy and help for alcohol and drug abuse.
+The Crossroads program has units at both the Salem and Portland campuses.

 People who come to Oregon State Hospital under a forensic commitment are individuals who have been charged with or convicted of criminal behavior related to their mental illness.
 Some are referred by the courts under Oregon law (ORS 161.370) for treatment that will help them to understand the criminal charges against them and to assist in their own defense.
 Others are admitted after they have been found guilty of a crime except for insanity.
 Depending on the nature of their crime, these patients are under the jurisdiction of either the Psychiatric Security Review Board or the Oregon State Hospital Review Panel.

-Bridges is the transition program for forensic patients who are nearing the point where they no longer need hospital-level care.
+Bridges is our community transition program for patients who have been found guilty except for insanity and are nearing the point where they no longer need hospital-level care.
 In addition to four traditional living units, Bridges includes six cottages on the hospital campus that provide a treatment setting much like a group home, where patients cook their own meals and share other household responsibilities.
 Bridges' goal is to help patients achieve their highest level of health, safety and independence as they prepare for discharge or conditional release to a less-restrictive community setting.
 Individuals work on living skills through daily treatment mall activities and classes as well as approved outings.
 They also participate in discharge planning with their treatment team members.